Nanette Fabray: Personal life

-Fabray's first husband, David Tebet, was in television marketing and talent, and later became a vice president of NBC.
-According to Fabray, their marriage ended in divorce partially because of her depression, anxiety, and insecurities surrounding her worsening hearing loss.
-Her second husband was screenwriter Ranald MacDougall, whose writing credits include Mildred Pierce and Cleopatra and who, in the early 1970s, served as president of the Writers Guild of America.
-The couple was married from 1957 until his death in 1973.
-They had one son together: Jamie MacDougall.
+Fabray's first husband David Tebet was in television marketing and talent and later became a vice president at NBC.
+According to Fabray, their marriage ended in divorce partially because of her depression, anxiety and insecurity related to her worsening hearing loss.
+Her second husband was screenwriter Ranald MacDougall, whose writing credits include Mildred Pierce and Cleopatra and who served as president of the Writers Guild of America in the early 1970s, They were married from 1957 until MacDougall's death in 1973 and had one son together, Jamie MacDougall.

-She was a resident of Pacific Palisades, California, and was the aunt of singer/actress Shelley Fabares.
+Fabray lived in Pacific Palisades, California, and was the aunt of singer/actress Shelley Fabares.
 Her niece's 1984 wedding to M*A*S*H actor Mike Farrell was held at her home.
-Longtime neighbors, Fabray was associated with Ronald Reagan's campaign for the governorship of California in 1966.
+Fabray was associated with her longtime neighbor Ronald Reagan's campaign for the governorship of California in 1966.

-She was hospitalized for almost two weeks after being knocked unconscious by a falling pipe backstage during a live broadcast of Caesar's Hour in 1955.
-The audience in the studio heard her screams and Sid Caesar had at first been told she had been killed in the freak accident.
+She was hospitalized for almost two weeks after being rendered unconscious by a falling pipe backstage during a live broadcast of Caesar's Hour in 1955.
+The audience in the studio heard her screams and Sid Caesar had at first been told that she had been killed in the freak accident.
 Fabray suffered a serious concussion along with associated temporary vision impairment and photosensitivity/photophobia.
-Later, she realized she had only avoided being directly impaled because of the position she happened to have been in at the time (bending over as opposed to standing up straight).
-In 1978, during the filming of Harper Valley PTA, Fabray suffered a second major concussion when she was knocked over, hitting her neck on the sidewalk and the back of her head on a rock.
-The accident was caused when a live elephant appearing in the film stampeded when spooked by a drunken civilian bystander, who had bypassed the blocked-off street on the set.
-Fabray developed associated memory loss and visual issues such as nystagmus, but still had to finish her scenes (namely a car chase) in the movie, for which filming had not yet finished.
-She had to be closely directed and coached, fed line-by-line, as she could not remember any of her lines or cues due to the concussion.
-She also had to be filmed only from specific angles to mask the obvious abnormal eye movements the concussion had temporarily caused.
+Later, she realized that she had avoided being directly impaled because she was bending down rather than standing straight at the time of the accident.
+In 1978, during the filming of Harper Valley PTA, Fabray suffered a second major concussion after falling, hitting her neck on the sidewalk and the back of her head on a rock.
+The accident was caused when a live elephant appearing in the film stampeded when it was spooked by a drunken bystander.
+Fabray developed associated memory loss and visual issues such as nystagmus but had to finish her scenes, including one involving a car chase.
+She was closely directed, coached, and fed lines as she could not remember her lines or cues as a result of the concussion.
+She was filmed from specific angles to hide the abnormal eye movements that the concussion had temporarily caused.